MaxSmile/Croc-Tales-Education-and-Adventure/docs/ACHIEVEMENTS.md

    Frame: A crocodile tail wraps around the photo frame, featuring a scenic NT backdrop.
    Share Button: Users can share their photo with the hashtag #CrocTalesNT.
 ## 6. Personalised Recommendations
-- Location-Based Suggestions: The app will offer personalized recommendations for nearby attractions, restaurants, or cultural landmarks based on the user’s location.
+- Location-Based Suggestions: The app will offer personalised recommendations for nearby attractions, restaurants, or cultural landmarks based on the user’s location.
 - Crocodile Activity Alerts: Alerts and warnings about nearby crocodile zones will be sent to users, promoting safety and awareness with real-time crocodile activity heatmaps.
 ## 7. Gamified QR Code Integration
 - Crocodile Statues: Users can scan QR codes placed on crocodile statues at key NT locations.
 This unlocks educational content and points that contribute to their map and overall score.